ASenseHD/LuaOP/DOCS.md

 function(InstrPointerAdd)
 ```

 Jumps the instruction pointer by InstrPointerAdd positions.
+(NOTE: This will only apply to the current scope!)

 Example: